lqbach/eslint-prettier-config/packages/eslint-config/README.md

 export default eslintConfig()
 ```

+> [!WARNING]
+> ESLint flat configs don't really support `.eslintignore` files anymore.
+To ignore files, you should use the new global `ignores` that can be easily configured with this config library See [ignoring files](#ignoring-files) below.

 ### VSCode Support

 Visual Studio Code has an [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) (or search _`dbaeumer.vscode-eslint`_ in the Extension Marketplace search bar) that supports rich editing features.
 This will help lint file saves and provide linting documentation in the code.